FICO Credit Scores: What Do They Mean?

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to determine your credit score:
+While the formulas vary from one agency to another, each agency uses the following to calculate a credit score:

 • History of Payments - Do you have a history of late payments?